BerlinSky/webpack2-setup/README.md

 1. Does the element exist?
 2. What is its height?
-3. What is its top position?
+3. What is its marginTop?
-4. Obtain the info in an object
+4. What is its postion value?
+Fixed?
 5. On page load and window resize: reset the top of the carousel.
 6. Calculation: carouselTop = the height of the utility nav + the height of the site nav.